How Much Internet Speed Do I Need in Canada? 50, 100, 500 Mbps or 1 Gbp

 2. Do you need more download speed or more upload speed?

 If streaming and downloads are the issue, download speed may help.
-If video calls, sending files, cloud backup, or security cameras are the issue, upload speed may matter more.
+If video calls, sending files, cloud backup, security cameras, or online work are the issue, upload speed may matter more.

 3. Is the slow speed happening everywhere or only on Wi-Fi?